USEPA/WNTR/documentation/installation.rst

     git clone https://github.com/USEPA/WNTR
     cd WNTR
     python -m pip install -e .
+	pip install -r requirements.txt

 The ``-e`` option runs ``setup.py develop``.
 This will install the main branch of WNTR from https://github.com/USEPA/WNTR in development mode.
+The ``requirements.txt`` file contains all the necessary dependencies for testing the package and building the documentation.

 .. note::
    WNTR includes C++ code that is built into shared object files (e.g., pyd for Windows)